thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 ![](/uploads/deaths-predicted-vs-actual.png)

 These are poor indicators for goodness of fit, but since we are not using this model to make a highly accurate prediction, it doesn't matter that much to us.
 The graphs above show how the model predicts on the test data.
-If we look at the

-* explain what htis means

-There is some data leakage in this model that makes early gold a

-Happy with the description here. like our previous analysis, the game is complicated so trying to tease out general themes will never have high accuracy.

-All models are
+The high R<sup>2</sup> shows as the data is dispersed far from the red diagonal line, but both reasonably follow the line.

+## ... but some are useful

+What we actually care about is identifying patterns in the data.
+The parameters discussed above (gold/min etc.) are statistically significant in the regression model and the correlation matrix backs up the analysis we did.
+Though we shouldn't use this analysis to say that in another one of my games, having X gold per minute in the early game will net Y kills at the end of the game, we can still derive insights from the data.

-## Next Steps
+# Next Steps

-## Appendix: Bonus Analysis

-For interest I'll show how the model wors=ks on three other measures
+The next thing I'm interested in looking at it for League of Legends is generating a new champion from the text and images of the current champions.
+If that is interesting enough I'll make my next post about it.